gabriel-bouf/Projets-Finance/README.md

 Ces projets utilisent `Python`.

 ---
+## Projet 3 : Skew of volatility

+The idea is to use the historical time series of the excess return index assuming interest rates are equal to fed fund to imply what implied volatility would on average over the period made the P&L of a delta hedged call option equal to zero.

+### Delta Hedging

+The first step of the project is to simulate delta hedging.
+I used yfinance library to get Apple stock price from January 1rst, 2024 to August 1rst, 2024 in order to simulate a delta hedging strategy.
+By ploting the P&L of the hedging depending on the strike price and the volatility used in Black model, it is interesting to see that le P&L cannot be positive if the strike price is too low ITM (in this example

 ## Projet 2 : Optimisation de Portefeuille avec le modèle de Markowitz et l'API Mistral